adrb/bentool/README.md

 ## Usage:

 Please keep in mind that it's work in progress, so expect major changes with every commit.
-The best you can do is run the program and type "help" then hit enter key:
+The best you can do is type "help" then hit enter key:

 ```
 # ./bentool